ethmacc/CASA0014_ethan_plant_monitor/README.md

 - feather read web - tests the Feather's ability to connect to a WiFi network and read off the HTML code for a webpage
 - test moisture - tests the nail soil moisture sensor setup (your physical plant monitor circuit should be prepared before attempting this test)

+### Physical tests
+Add detail on stress testing the limits of the sensors

 ## Data streaming and visualisation
 With the physical plant monitor set-up, it's now time to take a look at where the data is going, and different options for storing and visualising your plant data.